joaoraf/menthor-backend/README.md

 # Ontouml 2.0 Infrastructure

-**Compiling**: On Terminal type "gradle wrapper" and then "gradlew build"

-**Examples**: Some examples can be found at "/ontouml/src/test/groovy"
+To compile the project, on Terminal, type "gradle wrapper" and then "gradlew build".
+Some examples in using the Infrastructure can be found at "/ontouml/src/test/groovy".

 **Wiki**: